fermartinezmeana/Openvswitch-Install-CentOS7/ansible/README.md

 ### Installation using Ansible
-In this section there are all the necessary commands for an automated installation and configuration of openvswitch with Ansible.
+In this section there are all the necessary files for an automated installation and configuration of openvswitch using Ansible.

 ### Installation options